Kodigehalli: City of Boiled Beans Connection

 Kodigehalli holds a significant place in the historical and folkloric origins of "Bengaluru", often referred to as the "City of Boiled Beans."
 The name "Bengaluru" is believed to derive from the Kannada term Benda-Kaal-Ooru, meaning "Town of Boiled Beans."
 This name is linked to a fascinating tale from the reign of the Hoysala king, Veera Ballala II.

 According to legend, while on a hunting expedition, King Veera Ballala II became lost in the dense forests near what is now Kodigehalli.
 Separated from his retinue, the king was exhausted and on the verge of collapse due to hunger and thirst.
 In his search for help, he came across a humble hut.
 The elderly woman who lived there, noticing the king's dire condition, offered him boiled beans and water—the only provisions she had.

 This simple yet profound act of kindness deeply moved the king.
 As a gesture of gratitude, he named the area Benda-Kaal-Ooru, or "Boiled Beans Town."
 Over the centuries, this name evolved into Bengaluru, the vibrant capital of Karnataka.

 Halé Bengaluru and the Ganga Era

-Kodigehalli is closely linked to the ancient settlement of Halé Bengaluru (Old Bangalore)., which was mentioned in inscriptions from the Ganga dynasty (circa 9th century CE).
+Kodigehalli is closely linked to the ancient settlement of Halé Bengaluru (Old Bangalore)., which was mentioned in inscriptions from the Western Ganga dynasty (circa 9th century CE).
 These records identify Halé Bengaluru as a small hamlet in the area, believed to be near modern Kodigehalli.
 The locality remained significant during the subsequent dynasties due to its strategic location and agricultural fertility.